(A)

 (b) The name, address, and telephone number

-of the facility that will perform the treatability study
+of the facility that will perform the treatability study;

-(c) The quantity of the sample
+(c) The quantity of the sample;

-(d) The date of shipment
+(d) The date of shipment; and

 (e) A description of the sample, including